 SCULPT for Accessibility

-SCULPT - Shaping your documents and content for accessible practice
+SCULPT - Shaping your documents and content for accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
-It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.
+It is our answer to educating our whole workforce to become inclusive digital practitioners when creating documents and content.
 We use each letter of SCULPT for Accessibility as our minimum standard for creating accessible content.

 SCULPT has been recognised by others as a useful tool

-- SCULPT appears on page 2 of the JISC Guide: Ensuring continuity of learning during enforced absence currently being used to advise Colleges and Universities during the Coronavirus
+- SCULPT appears in the JISC Guide: Ensuring continuity of learning during enforced absence

 - LEXDIS - SCULPT Strategy for accessible content creation

 - Cross Government Accessibility Meetup Feb 2020 - Bristol

 - JISC Digifest March 2020 - Birmingham - March 2020